meyresilva/AfricanFilmmaking/Film and History/Sankofa.md

 alt="Sankofa" width="340" height="220"/>
 </p>

-A good example is Haile Gerima’s Sankofa, a narrative that intends to restore African descent past through an emphasis on subjectivity and self-representation by dismantling the idea of enslaved people as voiceless and passive commodities.
+In Haile Sankofa, Haile Gerima, an Ethiopian filmmaker, attempts to restore African descent past through an emphasis on subjectivity and self-representation by dismantling the idea of enslaved people as voiceless and passive commodities.